Early childhood education at Pilke daycare centres

 How the daycare learning environment supports the child’s growth, development and learning

 The environment provided by the daycare centre plays a key role in supporting the child’s growth, development and learning.
 A learning environment comprises, for example, the facilities, equipment and materials at the daycare centre as well as its courtyard and surroundings.
 The learning environment also encompasses aspects not related to physical space.
+As a whole, the learning environment is formed by physical, social and psychological factors.

 Physical